-PCOS- Polycystic Ovarian Syndrome is becoming more prevalent in recent years in Indian women.
-In fact, it's estimated that approximately 1 in 10 women are affected by PCOS in India (1).
+PCOS- Polycystic Ovarian Syndrome has become more prevalent in recent years in Indian women.
+It's estimated that approximately 1 in 10 women are affected by PCOS in India (1, 2, 3, 4, 5, 6).
+Even younger girls around the age of 17-18 years are affected by PCOS.
+This was not the case, even a decade ago.

 So what should you eat if you have PCOS?
 While it might feel like a lot to deal with PCOS.
-Choosing the right foods help many women like you.
-I have worked with hundred's of women with PCOS and expert guidance has helped them.
+Choosing the right foods helps many women like you.
+I have worked with hundreds of women with PCOS and expert guidance has helped them.

 PCOS Indian Diet Plan to Lose Weight: for 2 Days

 A well-balanced diet can play a crucial role in managing PCOS (Polycystic Ovary Syndrome).
 Weight loss is often recommended as an effective way to manage symptoms of PCOS.
-Below is a sample PCOS Indian diet plan for weight loss .
-However, please consult with a Nutritionist to create a personalized plan that suits your lifestyle.
+Below is a sample of a PCOS Indian diet plan for weight loss.
+However, please consult a Nutritionist to create a personalised diet plan that suits your lifestyle.

 Breakfast: